-Rigorous imprisonment between 1 to 10 years and a fine which may extend to PKR 25 million.
+The maximum penatlies are rigorous imprisonment of between one to 10 years and a fine which may extend to PKR 25 million.
 The fine may extend up to PKR 100 million in case of a legal person.
 In addition, the offender shall also be liable to forfeiture of property involved in money laundering or property of corresponding value.